-Eggs:
+Egg:

-Your rocket must contain two eggs (in any orientation) throughout flight.
-We will provide a tray full of eggs for issue to the contestants, all of them measured to be no more than 45 millimeters in diameter and between 57 and 63 grams in weight, and all of them marked with their weight to the nearest 0.1 gram.
+Your rocket must contain one egg (oriented in any manner) throughout flight.
+We will provide a tray full of eggs for issue to the contestants, all of them measured to be no more than 45 millimeters in diameter or 60 millimeters in length and between 55 and 61 grams in weight, and all of them marked with their weight to the nearest 0.1 gram.